PascaleStark/RecipeManager/README.md

 # More details about the project and How to use it

-- Project's Design and responsiveness
+- Project's Design and responsiveness: <br>
 The project is responsive.
 It is built with a Desktop-first strategy that accounts for bigger and for smaller screens using media queries.
 Breakpoints selection is based on average sizes of groups of devices in portrait and landscape modes as well as following the points where the design breaks.

 See the below example for responsiveness of the header section that transforms to a burger menu for devices with a screen size smaller than 600px.